reshinto/Basic_technologies_revision/react/reactJS.md

 ```
 ### useContext
 - allows us to work with react context api, which allows us to share data without passing props
+- A component calling useContext will always re-render when the context value changes
+  - optimize with memoization if component computation is expensive
 #### set state
 ```javascript
 import { createContext } from "react";